Is acid reflux the same as GERD?

-- Antacids, such as Tums
+- Antacids, such as Tums or Maalox

 - H-2-receptor blockers, such as cimetidine (Tagamet HB) or famotidine (Pepcid AC)

-- Gastroesophageal reflux (GER) and gastroesophageal reflux disease (GERD) in adults.
-National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/health-topics/digestive-diseases/ger-and-gerd-in-adults/Pages/all-content.aspx.
-Accessed July 20, 2016.
+- Acid reflux (GER & GERD) in adults.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/digestive-diseases/acid-reflux-ger-gerd-adults/all-content?dkrd=hispt0225.
+Accessed June 25, 2019.

 - Kahrilas PJ.
-Medical management of gastroesophageal reflux disease in adults. http://www.uptodate.com/home.
-Accessed July 20, 2016.
+Medical management of gastroesophageal reflux disease in adults. https://www.uptodate.com/contents/search.
+Accessed June 26, 2019.